coli-saar/am-parser/graph_dependency_parser/inside_maximization/paper_experiments.md

 ### 6 sources

 Running the joint neural learning with 6 sources takes extra memory.
 I therefore created `/proj/irtg/sempardata/unsupervised2020/am-parser-bigmemory/`, which is an am-parser clone but in `graph_dependency_parser/important_imports.py` gives Pyjnius 150G instead of 50G memory.
 Also batch sizes are reduced to 24 (AMR 16), and evaluation starts at epoch 10 (AMR 14) since training is slower.
+I ran those experiments on tony-1 since the joneses can't handle it.

 ### AMR all edges (not in paper)